monarchwadia/react101/README.md

 # React 101

+## Stage 6b - Dropdown

+Here's where we see React's true usefulness.
+React lets us isolate state from components, thereby allowing us to modify both in isolation from one another.

+There's a lot going on in this stage.
+Walk through `App.js`, `components/CountdownClock.js` and `components/DateDropdown.js`.
+Try to understand how the application works.

 ## Stage 6a - State

 What if we wanted to support multiple timers, and not just one for Christmas?
 And what if we wanted to switch between timers using a dropdown?